 What we do: The Capitol Region Council of Governments, in partnership with the MetroHartford Alliance, established the MetroHartford Brownfields Assessment Program in 2004 to inventory and assess properties contaminated by petroleum products and/or hazardous substances in communities throughout the greater Hartford area.
 We use grant funding from the US EPA and State of Connecticut to undertake this work on behalf of our cities and towns.
+See our program summary for more details.

 - We are now expanding to also provide loans or grants to assist with the cleanup of contaminated sites using an additional $950,000 in US EPA funding.